zml2008/SpongeKt/README.md

 ### Services

-SpongeKt provides a property delegate for services, `ServiceProperty`.
+SpongeKt provides a property delegate for services, `ServiceProperty`, that will track the currently registered service of the specified type.

 ```kotlin
 @Plugin([...])